SDGLBL/trajectory-visualizer/README.md

 1. Go to GitHub Settings → Developer Settings → Personal Access Tokens → Tokens (classic)
 2. Generate a new token with the required scopes
 3. Copy the token and paste it into the application when prompted

+#### OpenHands Trajectory Visualization
+You can also visualize trajectories exported from OpenHands:

+1. In OpenHands, use the download button next to the thumbs up/down buttons to export a trajectory
+2. In Trajectory Visualizer, click "Upload OpenHands Trajectory"
+3. Drag and drop the downloaded JSON file or click to select it
+4. The trajectory will be displayed in the timeline view

+The timeline shows:
+- Actions (commands, edits, searches) in blue
+- Observations (messages, errors) in gray/red
+- Each step shows the timestamp, title, content, and any metadata
+- You can navigate through steps using arrow keys or clicking

 ## Technology Stack